Dear Prospective Graduate Student:

 Students in the program can pursue a Ph.D. in Genetics with a specialization in Genomics.
-They can be supported by fellowships offered by the Genetics Program or by The University of Arizona's new Integrative Graduate Education and Research Traineeship (IGERT) Program Grant for predoctoral study in genomics; see the Genomics IGERT website.
+They can be supported by fellowships offered by the Genetics Program or by any other University of Arizona's graduate education and research grants for predoctoral studies.
 The Genetics GIDP has also received four prestigious Science Foundation Arizona fellowships in the past two years.

 There are additional fellowship/scholarship opportunities available for specific purposes such as travel to scientific conferences, including the Herbert E. Carter Travel Award exclusively for students of graduate interdisciplinary programs.

 Please consider the environment of the genetics graduate programs you are considering.
 The research laboratory facilities are an important consideration.
 Many Genetics GIDP faculty have their research laboratories in the Thomas W. Keating Bioresearch Building, shown below.